Joystream/community-repo/rules/Curation_Policy.md

 - If the video quality is "unreasonably" low

+1.5 Dublicates

+- If the same video has been uploaded several times

 ### How to `warn` a video

 > `warning` Means to make a note that something has to be corrected within a certain time period